sezginotlak/rapsodo-case/README.md

 The scene might be blank.
-In that case go to Scenes folder and open GameScene.
+In that case, go to the Scenes folder and open GameScene.